-The difference between kajal, eyeliner and kohl isn't that obvious - that we admit readily enough.
+The difference between kajal and eyeliner, kajal and kohl isn't that obvious - that we admit readily enough.
 And whether you love experimenting with dramatic eye makeup, or simply can’t step out without lining your eyes, you’ve definitely gone through your share of eye pencils and eyeliner pots.
-With so many options available, if there’s one thing we’ve learnt, it’s that not all liners are the same!
+With so many options available, if there’s one thing we’ve learned, it’s that not all liners are the same!

-We don’t blame you for getting confused when it comes to picking something black and intense to make your peepers pop.
+We don’t blame you for getting confused when it comes to picking something black and intense to make your eyes pop.
 So we set things straight for you with the difference between eyeliner and kajal and difference between kohl and kajal.
 From application to stay-on power, we tell you when you should use what.
-Your eye makeup regime is about to get so much simpler!
+Trust us, your eye makeup regime is about to get so much simpler!

 Nowadays, kajal and eyeliners are used interchangeably, however, there is still a slight difference between kajal and eyeliner that you might want to know.
 Kajal is mainly made with a combination of natural ingredients and soot.
-It is organic in nature, making it soothing for the eye; it also helps protect eyes from infections.
+It is organic in nature, making it soothing for the eye and also helps protect eyes from infections.
 The purpose of making kajal at home was to protect eyes from the sun glare as the darkening around eyelids provided relief.

 Talking of difference between Kohl and kajal, kohl pencils are typically made from powders, pigments and waxes.
 They have the smooth glide of kajal, but they are not as messy.
 Kohl is generally used to create a smoked look on your eyes, they are used when you want a smudged, blown-out look.

-You may be thinking kajal is the best option to use, but it isn’t always so.
+You may be thinking kajal pencil is the best option to use, but it isn’t always so.
 Though it can last for a very long time (for days, even), it is not very easy to apply, can be pretty messy and should generally be applied inside your lower lashes.
-A kohl pencil is great for its soft smoothness and easy manoeuvrability, but it can also be prone to smudging.
-Whereas an eyeliner is perfect for well-defined cat eyes and dramatic flicks - it is a good option for a neat and striking effect.
+A kohl pencil is great for its soft smoothness and easy maneuverability, but it can also be prone to smudging.
+Whereas a kajal eyeliner is perfect for well-defined cat eyes and dramatic flicks - it is a good option for a neat and striking effect.

 The Verdict: Have a liquid eyeliner like NYX Studio Liquid Liner handy for those nights when you want to grab attention.